-Z

 In principle, we can analyze another situation, that of the demon at low temperature, when its temperature $T_2 \ll T_0$.
-In this case it can absorb quanta $\hbar\omega$, radiated by molecules of the gas at temperature T_0 .
+In this case it can absorb quanta $\hbar \omega$, radiated by molecules of the gas at temperature T_0 .
 Then, instead of conditions $T_1 > T_0$ and $\hbar\omega_1 > T_0$ used above, we have $\hbar\omega > T_2$ and $T_2 < T_0$, and we can repeat our arguments.
 We always need some difference of temperatures, or the demon will not be able to operate.
 But in any case it will not be able to overcome the second law.
 These results lead to an important conclusion: physical measurements of rather general nature can lead to an increase in entropy.
 There is some low limit, below which most measurements become impossible.
 A rough estimate for this limit corresponds to a decrease in entropy of $\sim 1(\sim k_B)$.
-A more accurate estimate gives the value of this limit as $k_B \ln 2 \approx 0.7k_B$, per one bit of acquired information [35].
+A more accurate estimate gives the value of this limit as $k_B \ln 2 \approx 0.7 k_B$, per one bit of acquired information [8].
 However, this is not the end of the story of Maxwell's demon.
-Though all arguments, given above, are undoubtedly valid for typical physical measurements, more recent studies demonstrated the specific ways to determine the positions of the molecules, not leading to an appropriate increase in entropy [37].
-It was also discovered that some operations with information data, e.g. writing data from one device to the other, can under certain conditions be performed without thermodynamic limitations.
+Though all arguments, given above, are undoubtedly valid for typical physical measurements, more recent studies demonstrated the specific ways to determine the positions of the molecules, not leading to an appropriate increase in entropy [4].
+It was also discovered that some operations with information data, e. g. writing data from one device to the other, can under certain conditions be performed without thermodynamic limitations.
 However, there is still a deep reason why the appropriate demon will not be able to break the second law.
-The thing is that it first has to "forget" the results of the previous measurement, i.e. destroy information (and thus "pay" in thermodynamic sense).
-Any memory state (e.g. of a computer) is represented by appropriate physical states (electric current, voltages, magnetizations etc.).
-The corresponding cleaning of memory, as was first noted by Landauer, is a thermodynamically irreversible operation, leading to a general increase in entropy of the closed system3.

-Below we briefly explain the Landauer principle of information erasure, analyzing the so called Szillard engine model4.
-The Szillard engine consists of a onedimensional cylinder, whose volume is V_0 , containing a one-molecule gas and a partition that works as a movable piston.
-The operator, e.g. a demon, of the engine inserts the partition into the cylinder, measures the position of the molecule, and connects to the partition a string with a weight at its end.
-These actions by the demon are ideally performed without energy consumption [37].
+The thing is that it first has to "forget" the results of the previous measurement, i. e. destroy information (and thus "pay" in thermodynamic sense).
+Any memory state (e.g., of a computer) is represented by appropriate physical states (electric current, voltages, magnetizations etc.).
+The corresponding cleaning of memory, as was first noted by Landauer, is a thermodynamically irreversible operation, leading to a general increase in entropy of the closed system.3 3 If the demon possesses a very large memory, it can surely simply remember the results of all measurements, so that there are no irreversible actions.
+However, this situation does not correspond to the thermodynamic cycle.
+Demon just increases the entropy of its memory to decrease the entropy of surrounding medium.
+Below we briefly explain the Landauer principle of information erasure, analyzing the so-called Szilard engine model.
+The Szilard engine consists of a one-dimensional cylinder, whose volume is V_0 , containing a one-molecule gas and a partition that works as a movable piston.
+The operator, e. g. a demon, of the engine inserts the partition into the cylinder, measures the position of the molecule, and connects to the partition a string with a weight at its end.
+These actions by the demon are ideally performed without energy consumption [4].
 The demon's memory is also modeled as a one-molecule gas in a box with a partition in the middle.
 Binary information, 0 and 1, is represented by the position of the molecule in the box, on the left and on the right, respectively.

-The following is the protocol to extract work from the engine through information processing performed by the demon (see Figure B.2), where we denote "SzE" for the Szillard engine and "DM" for the demon's memory at each step of the protocol.
+The following is the protocol to extract work from the engine through information processing performed by the demon (see Figure B.2), where we denote "SzE" for the Szilard engine and "DM" for the demon's memory at each step of the protocol.
 Initially, the molecule in the cylinder moves freely over the volume V_0 .
 Step 1 (SzE) The partition is inserted at the center of the cylinder.